contao/contao/UPGRADE.md

 ## Version 4.* to 5.0

+### postDownload hook

+The `postDownload` hook is only triggered in the legacy download content elements.

+To apply business logic to all file responses, use an event listener instead that listens for the `ResponseEvent` event and checks whether the response is a `BinaryFileResponse`.
+The event listener works for both the legacy elements and the new Twig-based download elements.

 ### Contao 3 theme icons

 The old `.gif` images that were used for the back end theme in Contao 3 have been removed.
 Use the `.svg` icons instead.